Branislav Gröhling

-Branislav Gröhling (born 6 April 1974 in Partizánske) is a Slovak politician, who served as the Minister of Education, Science, Research and Sports between 2020 and 2022.
+Branislav Gröhling (born 6 April 1974 in Partizánske) is a Slovak politician who has served as a member of the National Council.
+Previously, he had served as the Minister of Education, Science, Research and Sports between 2020 and 2022.

 Early life

 Gröhling trained as a shoemaker in his hometown of Partizánske, but never practiced the trade.
 Instead, he became a popular hairdresser and stylist, eventually becoming the owner of hairdressing chain in Bratislava called Pierot.
 While running his business, he faced a shortage of skilled labor, which motivated him to start promoting service trades education, in particular in the beauty and gastronomy industries.

 Political career

-Gröhling was elected MP of the National Council in the 2016 Slovak parlientary election on the Freedom and Solidarity party list.
+Gröhling was elected as a member of the National Council in the 2016 Slovak parliamentary election on the Freedom and Solidarity (SaS) party list.
 After the 2020 Slovak parliamentary election he became the Minister of Education.
-As a minister he had to cope with the impact of the COVID-19 pandemic, the influx of children refugees escaping the Russo-Ukrainian War and the efforts to implement curriculum reform and to reform the underperforming education system.
+As a minister, he had to cope with the impact of the COVID-19 pandemic, the influx of children refugees escaping the Russo-Ukrainian War and the efforts to implement curriculum reform and to reform the underperforming education system.
 He earned praise for being open to dialogue, but also criticism for a lack of specific results.
 In September 2022, he resigned along with other SaS ministers due to disagreement with politics of Igor Matovič.

+At the party congress on 17 March 2024, Gröhling replaced the founding party leader Richard Sulík after 15 years on the helm of Freedom and Solidarity.